gokseltokur/Social-Media-Sentiment-Analysis/README.md

 After counting the number of words used in tweets, word usages are analysed.
 Since the stop words are usually the most used words in texts and they may prevent us from getting the right results, they are calculated by filtering the stopwords.
-The results are shown in Figure 8.
-Also, most common words for positive and negative labels are separated and shown in Figures 9, 10, 11 and 12.
+Also, most common words for positive and negative labels are separated.
-Then, as mentioned in Part 2, by using some feature extraction methods, a scatter plot is obtained.
+Then, a scatter plot is obtained by using some feature extraction methods.
 The plot shows the correlation between the words.

 # Predictive Analysis